zen-xu/ghostty/README.md

 ## About

+Ghostty is an innovative terminal emulator with very ambitious goals.

+- ✅ performance competitive with the fastest GPU-accelerated terminals
+- ✅ highly customizable: variable fonts, background blurring, cursor opacity, window themes
+- ✅ feature-rich: splits, shell integration, emojis, Kitty graphics protocol support, and more
+- ✅ cross-platform with native UI on macOS and Linux (and Windows is on the roadmap)
+- 🚧 introduce cutting-edge, opt-in terminal capabilities that CLIs can utilize

-Ghostty is a cross-platform, GPU-accelerated terminal emulator that aims to push the boundaries of what is possible with a terminal emulator by exposing modern, opt-in features that enable CLI tool developers to build more feature rich, interactive applications.
+On the last goal, there are many excellent terminal emulators that exist today, but Ghostty is unique in this.
+By exposing new [terminal capabilities that CLIs can leverage](https://en.wikipedia.org/wiki/ANSI_escape_code#CSIsection)] for richer interactivity, Ghostty can push the boundaries of what is possible with a terminal emulator.

-There are a number of excellent terminal emulator options that exist today.
-The unique goal of Ghostty is to have a platform for experimenting with modern, optional, non-standards-compliant features to enhance the capabilities of CLI applications.
-We aim to be the best in this category, and competitive in the rest.

-While aiming for this ambitious goal, Ghostty is a fully standards compliant terminal emulator that aims to remain compatible with all existing shells and software.
-You can use this as a drop-in replacement for your existing terminal emulator.

 **Project Status:** Beta.
-Ghostty implements most of the baseline features you'd expect for a terminal you can work in every day.
+Ghostty implements most of the features you'd expect for a daily driver.
 We're still missing things, but I've been using it full time since April 2022.

 ## Download